Reality-Virtually-Hackathon/kinetica/README.md

 Pioneering the future of fitness through social virtual reality.

+Kinetica gamifies different aspects of fitness within a virtual, social context.
+Individuals can exercise alone, with many others, and with a specialist (trainer, therapist, clinician).
+Our Hackathon build allows for two people to enter into a beautiful environment where one user(the Trainer) guides the other user (Trainee) through different body movements.
+These movements could be traditional workout moves (arm raises, curls, squats), sports-specific mechanics(golf swing, yoga, karate maneuvers), dance moves, or physical therapy exercises to promote targeted mobility.
+The Microsoft Kinect allows for non-intrusive full body tracking with high accuracy and low latency, allowing the user to see a direct overlay of the trainer along with multiple perspectives of themselves.

 3rd party assets used:
 * Fantasy SFX by Little Robot Sound Factory
 * Gem Shader by Unity Technologies